hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 ### JSON-RPC Service

-Establish an

-- `JSONRpcService` interface that describes the supported rpc methods
+- `Web3Service` interface that describes the supported rpc methods
-- `JSONRpcServiceImpl` class that contains the logic to service the rpc methods called.
-Methods query the appropriate `account_balance`, `contract`, `record_file`, and `transaction` tables returning data in expected schema formats.
+- Implement `Web3Service` for each of the supported RPC methods.
+Methods query the appropriate tables and return data in the expected format.

-#### Request POJOs
+#### Request

-Depending on the web dependency used we may have to manually handle input conversion from String to JSON.
-If so utilize [Jackson](https://github.com/FasterXML/jackson) library to create a `JSONRpcRequest` object that each method can parse.

-Requests are typically of the JSON format
+Requests are typically of the below JSON format:

 ```json
 {